bajwan/263/sorting/PITCHME.md

 Shellsort is a **diminishing increment sort**.
 It uses some sequence *h1, h2, ..., ht*.
 The sequence is not important as long as *h1=1*.
 The algorithm then works as follows:
 ---
-- For each *hk* from *ht* to *h1* we will sort all elements *hk* from one another using an insertion sort.
+- For each *hk* from *ht* to *h1* we will sort all elements *hk* indices from one another using an insertion sort.
 This is called a phase.
 - When a phase completes we are *hk-sorted*.
 - Once we finish an *hk* sort, the *hk-1* sort doesn't undo any work from the early phases.
 ---?image=./sorting/images/shellsort.png&size=50% auto
 ---
 It is probably pretty obvious to you that different increments result in different runtimes for this type of sort.
-Oddly enough, the increments Shell himself (it was created by a programmer names Donald Shell) are very bad.
+Oddly enough, the increments Shell himself put forth (it was created by a programmer names Donald Shell) are very bad.
 ---
 Shell suggested the sequence *ht=floor(n/2)* and *hk=floor(h[k+1]/2)*.
 This sequence results in a quadratic algorithm in the worst case.